trishayvonne/E-commerce-/tests/README.md

-# Running System Tests
+# Running Application Tests

 This is the quick-start to CodeIgniter testing.
-Its intent is to describe what it takes to set up your system and get it ready to run unit tests.
+Its intent is to describe what it takes to set up your application and get it ready to run unit tests.
 It is not intended to be a full description of the test features that you can use to test your application.
 Those details can be found in the documentation.